RahulT19/CsNoAI/README.md

 * **Linear Horizon Limit**: Linear extrapolation over 10 trading sessions captures immediate directional momentum only.
 It does not incorporate mean reversion, earnings surprises, or non-linear macroeconomic volatility.

-* **Sample Size**: Fitting across $n = 10$ sessions leaves 8 degrees of freedom—sufficient for directional screening, but sensitive to individual outlier sessions.
+* **Sample Size**: Fitting across $n = 10$ sessions leaves 8 degrees of freedom - sufficient for directional screening, but sensitive to individual outlier sessions.

 * **Academic Scope**: Outputs are educational signals derived from quantitative coursework rules and do not constitute financial advice.